Have you ever written a character with an actor in mind?

 Do you enjoy discussing upcoming ideas with your partner?
 If yes, how much do you value their inputs?

 Oh yes, constantly.
 My wife knows every storyline long before I type the first sentence.
 She is a reliable sounding board and I have abandoned entire series based on her feedback.
-We’re very much in-tune when it comes to topics and ideas that pique our interest.
-So at this point, I write for her.
+We’re very much in-tune when it comes to topics and ideas that pique our interests.
+At this point, I write for her.
 If she likes a story, then I know my fans will.

 My wife and I outside of Helsinki Cathedral in Finland

 When you look back at your past, do you feel accomplished?